Audi A6 Avant Review 2024

 It’s an Audi, so of course it’s well finished.
 Plastics are all very high quality and the Audi A6 Avant has all the familiar solidity the brand is well known for.
 The few buttons there seem nice to the touch and the metal frames and varied array of trim finishers feel built to last.

 There are no muddy, poor-resolution displays here, just HD-style panels that look upmarket and modern.
-You won’t be thinking ‘three-generation-old mobile phone’, but ‘iPhone 13’.
+You won’t be thinking ‘three-generation-old mobile phone’, but ‘latest iPhone.'
 The screens also respond smartly to the touch, which isn’t always a given in automotive applications.

 In other areas though, it’s surprisingly un-Audi.
 The strip of air vents at the top of the dash looks ugly and doesn’t have the quality appearance the brand was once known for.
 Some of the plastics on the lower part of the dashboard also feel a bit built-to-a-price.
 There was a time where everything inside an Audi was over-engineered.
 It seems the firm’s being a bit more selective these days.

 It dominates the interior, so let’s dive into what Audi’s bold new infotainment system includes.
 For starters, all Audi A6 Avants get the dual-screen display in the centre console.
-Audi calls it MMI Touch, and regular models get an 8.8-inch top screen for infotainment and navigation (and both Apple CarPlay and Android Auto, if you prefer), plus an 8.6-inch lower screen for climate control, convenience functions and any text entry requirements.
+Audi calls it MMI Touch, and regular models get an 10.1-inch top screen for infotainment and navigation (and both Apple CarPlay and Android Auto, if you prefer), plus an 8.6-inch lower screen for climate control, convenience functions and any text entry requirements.
+The top screen has been enlarged from the 8.8-inch version in earlier cars of this A6 generation.

-As an option, MMI Navigation Plus (it’s included as part of the Technology Pack) sees the top screen grow to a full panoramic-style 10.1-inch display, and if you like the sound of that, you may also complete the digital onslaught with a 12.3-inch HD LCD screen instead of the traditional analogue dials.
+The MMI Navigation Plus (it was included as part of the Technology Pack) saw the top screen in earlier cars grow to that full panoramic-style 10.1-inch display, and if you like the sound of that, you may also complete the digital onslaught with a 12.3-inch HD LCD screen instead of the traditional analogue dials when looking at buying used.

 MMI navigation plus includes Audi Connect, which builds in a wi-fi hotspot and fast 4G connection.
 It offers a broad range of online services including, for Android smartphone users, a virtual Audi key that allows owners to lock and unlock the car by waving their phone.
 Even the navigation system is personalised, using driver preferences stored in the cloud to create intelligent suggestions and optimise the route just how they like it.